In-House Remote Ballot Marking Systems and Internet Voting Systems

 Nevada’s Effective Absentee System For Elections (EASE)

 The voter is taken to their personal information page, which presents their name, address, date of birth, Nevada driver license or identification number, last four digits of their SSN, phone number, email, preferred political party, and signature, which the county clerk or registrar has on file from the Nevada Department of Motor Vehicles.
 The voter selects “Edit” to make changes or “Confirm” if their information is correct.
-Throughout the voting process, the voter is notified that the system does not support the electronic return of the voter’s voted ballot (internet voting).
+Throughout the voting process, the voter is notified that the system itself does not support the electronic return of their voted ballot (internet voting).

 The voter is next taken to the ballot marking screen, which presents a traditional looking ballot.
 The voter is instructed to click on the space to complete the arrow pointing to their desired candidate.
-The voter marks their entire ballot on one page and then selects the blue button at the bottom of the page to review their selections.
+The voter marks their entire ballot on one page and then selects the button at the bottom of the page to review their selections.
 On this same screen, the voter is presented with undervote and overvote warnings, which appear highlighted in yellow, as do the directions regarding how many candidates may be selected per contest.

 Federal Voting Assistance Program (FVAP) Grant Programs